Placing Orders and Other API Functions

 Note

-If the attribute does not exist, a new attribute is created and set to the value passed as the –parameters flag as a dictionary of key-value pairs.
+If the attribute does not exist, a new attribute is created and set to the values passed as the –parameters flag as a dictionary of key-value pairs.
 If it exists, it must be a dictionary, and parameter key-value pairs from the –parameters flag are added to the attribute (overwritten if exists).

 TradingAlgorithm.set_initial_positions(positions)